 The Stranger Things gang might be growing up, but they're certainly not going anywhere.
 After season one captured our Netflix-loving hearts, we were treated to season two, and most recently, a season three, which dropped summer 2019.

-The good news is, if you've binge-watched every bit of Stranger Things content that currently exists, Netflix have just revealed Stranger Things season 4 has started production again after filming was halted in mid-March due to Covid-19.
+The good news is, if you've binge-watched every bit of Stranger Things content that currently exists, Netflix have revealed Stranger Things season 4 is in production again after filming was halted in mid-March 2020 due to Covid-19.
 Here's everything you need to know about it, from potential release date, fan theories, plot lines and more.
 Exciting!

 Who will star in Stranger Things season 4?